emmerge/rockup/README.md

 but some developers may choose to build and bundle the application in a custom fashion, and provide a path to the bundle to calls to `rock deploy`.
 Users with this use case are given the **preDeploy** hook for any preparation they need prior to deployment.

+_Work in progress also coming on server-side hook scripts._

 ### Verification